Dark matter as the source of neutrino mass: theory overview and experimental prospects: Dark low-scale seesaw mechanism

 Note that $m_{\xi_R}^2=m_{\xi_I}^2$ leads to an exact cancellation between the $\xi_R$ and $\xi_I$ loops, and vanishing neutrino masses.
 The scalars in $\xi$ meet the requirements for playing the role of WIMP dark-matter candidates.
 Moreover, under the approximation $M_f^{(i)2},m_{\xi_R}^2$ and $M_f^{(i)2}-m_{\xi_R}^2\gg \lambda_5 v_\sigma^2$, the parameter $\mu$ is given as,

 Once $\mu$ is generated this induces the following active neutrino mass matrix

 where we have defined $\mathcal{M}_R^{-1}=M^{-1}\mu M^{-1T}$.
 From the above equations it is clear that the smallness of neutrino mass will be symmetry- as well as loop-protected.
-Following~\cite{Deppisch:2004fa} we express the Yukawa coupling as~\cite{Casas:2001sr},
+One can express the Yukawa coupling as~\cite{Deppisch:2004fa},

 where $R$ is a $3 \times 3$ complex matrix so that $R R^T = \mathbb{I}_{3}$, where $\mathbb{I}_{3}$ is the $3 \times 3$ unit matrix. \\

 Let us now discuss the constraints on the relevant parameters of the dark inverse seesaw.
 Since limits from neutrino physics and precision electroweak physics are common to most of the schemes already discussed, we focus here on limits which follow from collider searches performed at the LHC.
 First note that, due to the presence of the heavy Higgs boson $H$, the coupling of the SM Higgs boson gets modified according to